joelgoh15/shoe-inventory-application/README.md

 A shoe inventory application.

 ## Technical Details
-1. A portfolio project with an emphasis on ASP.Net Web-API for C.R.U.D operations.
+1. A project with an emphasis on ASP.Net Web-API for C.R.U.D operations.
 2. Technology stacks and approach used:
 <ul>
   <ul>